yfain/angular12hr/README.md

-# angular12hr
+# Angular development with TypeScript
-The repository has code samples used in my 12hour live online workshop
+The repository has code samples used in my 12-hour online workshop

 To run these samples you need to have the current version of Node.js installed (see https://nodejs.org/en/download)